-Another major move toward efficient time management is to create a to-do list and stick to it.
-Items should be listed in order based on priorities with the most difficult problems at the top of the list.
-A key to effective organization is setting time limits on certain tasks.
+Another significant move toward efficient time management is to create a to-do list and stick to it.
+Items should be listed based on priorities, with the most challenging problems at the top of the list.
+A key to an effective organization is setting time limits on specific tasks.

-Completing tasks on time is a major component to business success, but maintaining a steady pace is better for clear and critical thinking than rushing through assignments.
+Completing tasks on time is a significant component to business success, but maintaining a steady pace is better for clear and critical thinking than rushing through assignments.

 You should take breaks whenever you feel you need to get up and walk around, which is good for your body's circulation.
-Sitting in the same position all day can create health issues, which may limit your work opportunities in the future.
+Sitting in the same position all day can create health issues, limiting your work opportunities in the future.
 It's best to allow a work-life balance with a sense of wellness and relaxation to your profession.

 Part of completing work may involve delegating responsibilities to other team players or outsourcing to third-party specialists.
-Many times this scenario helps an IT firm become more diversified, allowing it to expand its services to become a turnkey solution.
+This scenario often helps an IT firm become more diversified, allowing it to expand its services to become a turnkey solution.
 Partnering with cloud services is often an effective way to spread the workload.

 These time management tips for IT managers help reduce stress and save time to create a more confident and relaxed focus on your responsibilities.
-You can streamline your operation by insisting that no intended task goes unfinished along with tapping into external resources to help reduce the workload.
-Your time should be well spent resolving technical issues without overworking while making sure your client spends more time on running their core business.
+You can streamline your operation by insisting that no intended task goes unfinished and tapping into external resources to help reduce the workload.
+Your time should be well spent resolving technical issues without overworking while ensuring your client spends more time running their core business.